-- Term: Year-long - · Standard Academic Year: 1st, 2nd, 3rd, and 4th year - Course Type: Elective (Category: Specialized Courses Other)

-[•] Number of Academic Credits: 1 or 2 (Up to four academic credits in total for the course can be counted towards the number of credits required for graduation.)
+- Term: Year-long - · Standard Academic Year: 1st, 2nd, 3rd, and 4th year - · Course Type: Elective (Category: Specialized Courses Other) - Number of Academic Credits: 1 or 2 (Up to four academic credits in total for the course can be counted towards the number of credits required for graduation.)

-Achievement of Students for the Course # of Credits Course Registration Earning Credits • Grade Evaluation (1) Participation in one of the Internship Courses 1 or 2 Students are not required to register for the course by themselves.
+Achievement of Students for the Course # of Credits Course Registration Earning Credits • Grade Evaluation (1) Participation in one of the Internship Courses 1 or 2 • Students are not required to register for the course by themselves.
 Grades will be given by a course coordinator.

-(2) External Presentation/Publication (Publication of paper in a scientific journal, Making a presentation at an academic conference, symposium, work shop, etc., during enrollment at the University) The rules for the Graduate School External Presentation/Publication Seminar course shall apply.
+(2) External Presentation/Dublication Chiralenda ana mahinani ina d The good and a greatite will be efficielly (2) External Presentation/Publication (Publication of paper in a scientific journal, Making a presentation at an academic conference, symposium, work shop, etc., during enrollment at the University) The rules for the Graduate School External Presentation/Publication Seminar course shall apply.
 2 Students are not required to register for the course by themselves.
 Applicants are required to fill out and submit the designated report form for Extracurricular Activity Course.
 The academic credits will be officially recognized as those earned in the quarter during which they are authorized by the Academic Affairs Committee.
 The grade used for approved applicants will be "Accredited" (Grade point=4.0).
 (3) Other activities approved by the Academic Affairs Committee The number of academic credits recognized will be determined on a case-by-case basis 1 or 2 Requests for recognition of academic credits (submission of a report form) will be accepted at any time.
 The academic credits will be officially recognized as those earned in the quarter during which they are authorized by the Academic Affairs Committee.
-The grade used for approved applicants will be "Accredited", Not included in GPA calculations. -- -- ---
+The grade used for approved applicants will be "Accredited", Not included in GPA calculations.